 An interesting feature of the Black Sea is the presence of large amounts of hydrogen sulfide, which is believed to be produced by sulfur reducing bacteria in the lower layers of its waters.
 It appears at a depth of 150-200 m where an oxygen – hydrogen sulfide interface is established, after which the concentration of hydrogen sulfide starts increasing and anoxic conditions exist.
 This does not allow the presence of life, therefore all marine life accumulates in the upper layers of the sea.

 There are about 600 species of plants and about 1520 animal species living in the Black Sea.
-Among others, it accommodates the zebra mussel, common carp, anchovies, horse mackerel, hermit crab, stingrays, jellyfish, tuna and seahorse.
+Among others, it accommodates the zebra mussel, anchovies, horse mackerel, hermit crab, stingrays, jellyfish, tuna and seahorse.
 Three species of dolphins also live here: the common dolphin, the bottlenose dolphin and the harbour porpoise.

 There is a species of shark inhabiting the sea, the spiny dogfish or mud shark, which is small (80-160 cm) and not dangerous to humans.
 There are only two potentially harmful species along the shores: the greater weever (called sea dragon in Bulgarian) and the sea urchin, which have poisonous spines.
 The contact with these is very painful, but not deadly at all.

 An important advantage of the Bulgarian Black Sea coast is the practically inexhaustible amount of healing mud.
 The natural mud-healing method, which has both medical and economic potential, is rapidly gaining international recognition and popularity.
 Currently, most of the many spas around the coast offer mud therapy service.